SamyOffer/Sneakers_ShopV2/server/README.md

 - The second line is listening on {PORT} to make it accessible for *fetch* for any clients

+# I DIDN'T SETUP THE MODELS, IT WILL NOT WORK WITH THIS.

 ## Ok perfect, our server is setup, we can start it with the following line and then start the client.

 Start the server :